 And it’s typically easier to get a prescription for desiccated thyroid than some other options.

-But unless you are working with someone qualified to understand your lab results and help you in more depth, desiccated thyroid is generally a safe option.
+But unless you are working with someone qualified to understand your lab results and help you in more depth, desiccated thyroid is generally a safer option.

 And research studies continue to show that compared to T4-only medications patients prefer desiccated thyroid.

-However, there are also problems with desiccated thyroid as well which is why some people don’t respond well to them.
+However, there are also problems with desiccated thyroid as well which is why some people don’t respond well.

 But it’s important to understand that if you don’t respond well to desiccated thyroid, it’s not “typically” an issue with the medication itself.

 It’s typically an underlying issue with you that needs to be fixed, which I’ll explain in a second.

 Many doctors are not open to the idea of using desiccated thyroid with their patients.
 If your doctor is one of them, then it might be time to start looking for a new doctor…